perishllc/nautilus/README.md

 - [x] scaled down the QR code size on the receive screen and added usernames when available
 - [x] fix sending to local favorites
 - [x] lots of UX improvements especially with favorites / sending in general
-- [x] remove natrium logo from the center of generated QR codes
+- [x] replace natrium logo from the center of generated QR codes
 - [x] fix bug with account history not showing up
 - [x] use different star icon for the app drawer favorites
 - [x] add more icons to the app drawer